70% of college students gain weight by graduation

 In season 2, episode 15b titled “Band Geeks,” of the hit TV series SpongeBob SquarePants Patrick Star uttered the now-infamous line, “Is mayonnaise an instrument.”
 Unfortunately, and much to his demise, mayonnaise is not an instrument, as Squidward numbly pointed out.
 Squidward’s profound analysis of mayonnaise is correct in the episode’s context because the only real sound mayonnaise can make is a ‘macaroni in a pot’ type sound, a sound not quite wanted for an orchestra playing at the Bubble Bowl.
 However, looking at mayonnaise as a whole, it is, in fact, an instrument for a healthy balanced diet.

 Mayonnaise, a cold-served dressing composed of a mixture of a neutral plant oil, eggs, lemon juice, vinegar, and a pinch of salt, has had a bad reputation for many years.
 In the nutrition industry, a widespread fat hysteria is caused by mommy bloggers, TV personalities, nutritionists, and doctors recommending people to cut back foods with fat.
 Fats were noted to cause inflammation, increase blood cholesterol levels, and cause excess weight gain.
 However, these publications and programs did not make a distinction between the types of fats.
 It’s a diet full of saturated fats that have disadvantages to overall health, but a diet with mono- and poly-unsaturated fats has a beneficial effect on health.
 Not only do mono- and poly-unsaturated fats support the absorption of the four fat-soluble vitamins, vitamin A, D, E, and K, these healthy fats help the gut microbiome and overall gut health and aid in hormone production.
 Omega-3 fatty acids are currently being looked at in treating Irritable Bowel Syndrome and other gut and intestinal-related illnesses.
 Misinformation and panic are caused by a misrepresentation of research as well as insufficient research at large.
-Even now, groups of people call for boycotts on all carbs and promote a paleo diet, and others claim that everything except veganism is wrong for
+Even now, groups of people call for boycotts on all carbs and promote a paleo diet, and others claim that everything except veganism is wrong for one’s health.

 With so many opinions of what diet is the best, it’s tough for people to figure out what they should eat.
 It’s especially pressing for college students because they have complete control over when and what they eat.
 They are also limited to what they have access to.
 For example, some students may have a kitchen in their dorm/ apartment to cook their food, while others only have the dining halls.
 Not only is their diet put into question, but also their physical health.
-Many college students see college as a place to reinvent themselves, which often focuses on weight and
+Many college students see college as a place to reinvent themselves, which often focuses on weight and weight loss.
+There is immense stress for college students having to fend for themselves and worrying about their weight.

 From an aspiring dietitian student to all of my peers, I, with the greatest sincerity, offer the advice that it’s okay to feel lost.
 It’s okay to feel confused.
 It’s okay to make mistakes.
 There are no right or wrong answers to what defines a healthy diet or a healthy lifestyle for YOU.
 Living a healthy lifestyle ultimately depends on many factors such as the ability to afford healthy foods at a grocery store or dining hall passes, accessibility of grocery stores or dining halls, and ultimately time, all play a factor in what someone can do to lead a healthier lifestyle.
 Work within your means and set expectations to follow.
 You have somewhere between the next two to four, and sometimes more, years to make slight modifications to your diet and lifestyle.